-People with blood type O may have lower risk of Covid-19 infection and severe illness, two new studies suggest - Local News 8
+People with blood type O may have lower risk of COVID-19 infection and severe illness, two new studies suggest - Local News 8

 Studies add to growing evidence

-A Danish study found that among 473,654 people who were tested for Covid-19, only 38.4% with blood type O tested positive — even though, among a group of 2.2 million people who were not tested, that blood type made up 41.7% of the population.
+A Danish study found that among 7,422 people who tested positive for COVID-19, only 38.4% were blood type O — even though, among a group of 2.2 million people who were not tested, that blood type made up 41.7% of the population.

+By contrast, 44.4% of group A tested positive, while in the wider Danish population that blood type makes up 42.4%.

 The Canadian study also found those with blood type A or AB had a longer stay in the intensive care unit, a median of 13.5 days, compared with those with blood group O or B, who had a median of nine days.